kiran-acharya/Udacity/Make-Effective-Data-Visualization-master/README.md

 ## Feedback

-#What do you notice in the visualization?
+	* What do you notice in the visualization?
-#What questions do you have about the data?
+	* What questions do you have about the data?
-#What relationships do you notice?
+	* What relationships do you notice?
-#What do you think is the main takeaway from this visualization?
+	* What do you think is the main takeaway from this visualization?
-#Is there something you don’t understand in the graphic?
+	* Is there something you don’t understand in the graphic?

 Feedback A:
 > The visualisation makes sense to me if data is right, I notice handedness plotted against performance of a player.
 Looking at the data I think height could be used to make good assumptions.
+My suggestion would be reorder the players which are more likely to user's view i;e left handed players to left and right handed to right others in center.

 Feedback B: